thsmale/addy/README.md

 	- Its API will be build in Addy
 	- Called Confusing
 	-	logo is c from kennis kraiker good dennis kraiger book
+	- Fork
+		examine the output from the terminal as well as gcc fork.c
+		./a.out - observe console output
+		./a.out > out - observe output is longer than console ./a.out | grep -i PICKLE - 1 write(2)
+		./a.out | grep -i uno - 2 printf(3)
+		cat fork.out | grep -i fwrite | wc -l - 1 fwrite(3)

 ## Run
 Assumes machine running UNIX system, macOS, or linux distribution.